In the early 1980s, a group of musicians came together to improve conditions for original artists playing in and around Teesside.

 Continued frustration in the quest to make the building fit for the needs of musicians working in the 21st century steered the management committee at the time towards looking at another move - but suitable premises within Middlesbrough were hard to find, required lots of work - and were very expensive.

-Around the end of 2005 - a sister collective over in Stockton was approached by Stockton Council and offered some former museum premises next door to The Georgian Theatre - with the idea of converting to recording and rehearsal studios.
+Around the end of 2005 - our sister collective over in Stockton was approached by Stockton Council and offered some former museum premises next door to The Georgian Theatre - with the idea of converting to recording and rehearsal studios.

 Apart from not having any expertise in running studios, the thought of setting up a rival studio was of concern to the volunteers at the theatre - and, aware of the challenges with the existing Studio 64 premises, an offer was made to the studio management group to consider a combined studio and venue facility over in Stockton.